Course Offerings (Fall 2018)

 For a full list of religious studies courses, including those not offered this semester, click here.

-REL 1000 explores the history, teachings, texts, practices, internal diversity, demographic scope, material culture, and controversies surrounding some of the world’s most impactful religious cultures.
-In addition to surveying a variety of religious traditions, we will also consider the many different ways scholars have theorized the category “religion,” as well as the ways in which the study of religion differs from the practice of religion.
-As the semester progresses, students will come to master an historically grounded and evidence-based understanding of religion in the contemporary world.
+REL 1000 explores the history, teachings, texts, practices, internal diversity, demographic scope, material culture, and controversies surrounding some of the world’s most widespread religious cultures.
+In addition to surveying a variety of religious traditions, we will also consider the many different ways scholars have theorized about the category “religion,” as well as the ways in which the study of religion differs from the practice of religion.
+As the semester progresses, students will come to master a historically grounded and evidence-based understanding of religion in the contemporary world.

 REL 1004 is a survey of the Hebrew Bible (Old Testament) against the background of the history and religious life of ancient Israel.
 The approach to the literature is strictly historical and intended for undergraduates without prior experience in the academic study of the Bible.